-a) Fair value
+c) Fair value

 Fair value estimates are made at a specific point in time, based on relevant market information and information about the financial instrument.
-These estimates are subjective in nature and involve uncertainties and matters of significant judgment, and therefore, cannot be determined with precision.
-Changes in assumptions could significantly affect estimates.
-Management assessed that the fair value of cash and accounts payables approximates their carrying amounts largely due to the short-term maturities of these instrument.
+These estimates are subjective in nature and involve uncertainties and matters of significant judgment, and therefore cannot be determined with precision.
+Changes in assumptions could significantly affect the estimates.

+Management has assessed that the fair value of cash, restricted cash, and accounts payable approximates their carrying amounts.
+This assessment is based on the nature and terms of these instruments: